jrd261/exp-docs/_pages/developers/tutorials/player-apps.md

 Now, we have an experience with our app included and scheduled to run.
 The last step is assigning a device to show whatever is scheduled to be running right now.
-If you don't already have a player set up and added in EXP, do so now by adding a new device from the Devices tab of the experience and entering the pairing code from [player.goexp.io](https://player.goexp.io).
+If you don't already have a player set up and added in EXP, do so now by adding a new device from the Devices tab of the experience and entering the pairing code from <a href="https://player.goexp.io" target="blank">player.goexp.io</a>.
 If you already have a player set up, add that to the experience instead.

 As soon as the device is added we should see the player showing something like: